forivall/tacoscript/doc/SPEC.md

     // do something
   } else {
     // something else
-    // but if instance is used here, decompilation does not occur }}
+    // but if instance is used here, transposition does not occur }}
   ```
   ↔